+Attendance Goal: All students will attend school at least 95% of the school year.
+In order to achieve this goal, students cannot miss more than 9 days of school for the year.
+All students who achieve this goal will receive a certificate at the end of the year and will be included in quarterly drawings for various prizes.
+Classrooms who achieve this goal will also receive weekly and monthly attendance prizes throughout the year.
 School attendance is very important.
-Every absence from school interferes with your child’s opportunity to learn.
+Every absence from school interferes with a child’s opportunity to learn.
 There is a growing body of research showing that Chronic Absenteeism, usually defined by researchers as missing 10% or more of the school year (including excused and unexcused absences), has a significant negative effect on student achievement and may put a student at academic risk.
-The goal for Quail Hollow Elementary is that all students miss no more than 5% of the school year, in an effort to help every student be successful now and in the future.
+The goal for Quail Hollow Elementary students is to miss no more than 5% of the school year, in an effort to help every student be successful now and in the future.

 What Can You Do?